-This course examines models and strategies for building team unity within organizations.
+Credits: 3 This course examines models and strategies for building team unity within organizations.
 Biblical principles, the role of leadership, new team development, inter-group relations, large group interventions, and goal setting are studied.
-(3)
+(3) Prerequisite(s): Admission to the Ed.S. or Ph.D. program Doctoral

-EDU 9535 - Governance/Management in Education Institution
+EDU 9535 - Governance/Management in Educational Institutions

-This course examines the biblical foundations for policies, organizational structures, and relationships necessary for effective functioning of institutional governing boards, presidents/headmasters, and vice presidents/deans of educational institutions in various cultural contexts.
+Credits: 3 This course examines the biblical foundations for policies, organizational structures, and relationships necessary for effective functioning of institutional governing boards, presidents/headmasters, and vice presidents/deans of educational institutions in various cultural contexts.
 Consideration is also given to the role of faculty in institutional and academic governance.
+Prerequisite(s): Admission to the Ed.S. or Ph.D. program Doctoral